-Imagine the footage of the child playing football and you add an arrow point to the child that follows wherever he or she goes, that’s motion tacking.
+Imagine the footage of the child playing football and you add an arrow point to the child that follows wherever he or she goes, that’s motion tracking.

 Although this feature still exists as part of the Boris FX module the software has introduced its own internal tracking feature that can not only be used to track motion but can also be used to capture and create motion paths from any video source.

-This is similar to the tracking feature but instead has predefined paths that an image, another video (picture in picture) or a text box will follow as the video plays.
+This is similar to the tracking feature but instead has predefined paths that an image, another video (picture in picture) or a text box will follow as the file plays.

 Predefined paths can then be adjusted to have the object move however you desire offering an almost infinite variety of customizations.